linusshops/prophet/README.md

 `prophet scry:behat`: Run functional tests using Behat.
 Requires phantomjs and selenium-server.

-`prophet scry:barista`: (experimental) Run javascript acceptance tests using mocha and zombie.
-Requires mocha and zombie to be installed globally.

 `prophet help [command]`: View help for a specific command.

 For troubleshooting, you can increase verbosity with `-vvv`, as with any symfony/console app.